rtoal/plang-glossary/README.md

 ### Encoding
 (1) The representation, in bytes, of an entity.
 (2) A specification of how certain entities should be encoded in bytes.

+### Enum
+See **enumerated type**.

 ### Enumeration
 A complete ordering of a given set of elements.
-The term may refer either to (1) a type whose constituent values are listed (an enumerated type) or (2) a sequence of values emitted by a generator.
+The term may refer either to (1) a type whose constituent values are listed (an **enumerated type**) or (2) a sequence of values emitted by a generator.

+### Enumerated Type
+A type whose complete set of memebers is listed (enumerated) in the program.

 ### Event
 An occurrence that can be detected and handled.

 ### Exception
-An entity that is thrown, or raised to abort the current normal control flow and transfer control to the point at which the exception is caught.
+An entity that is thrown, or raised, to abort the current normal control flow and transfer control to the point at which the exception is caught.
+(In many languages exceptions are just called **errors**.
+Some languages even try to distinguish errors and exceptions.)

 ### Falsy
 Treated as false in a boolean context (e.g, when evaluating conditions).